noxworld-dev/opennox/CODING.md

 The large majority of current work(this is subject to change) is renaming of functions and variables, restoration of data structures, and restoration of code flow from assembly-like to more C-like.

-The former of these typically touches many files in multiple locations without making any logical changes, while the latter two can introduce subtle changes in logic and the generated generated machine code.
+The former of these typically touches many files in multiple locations without making any logical changes, while the latter two can introduce subtle changes in logic and the generated machine code.

 Given the general lack of clarity in the code, it is often necessary to review existing commits when looking for newly introduced issues, which often involves undoing changes within the commit in order to find the cause of any given issue.